Green vegetables are excellent for you. One of the main reasons is that it is usually made up of leafy greens, which are high in nutrients.

 Collard greens are cruciferous leafy green vegetables that provide a variety of health advantages.

-They provide cleansing benefits, prevent cancer, enhance digestive health, and are high in fiber, vitamin K, A, and C.
+They provide cleansing benefits, prevent cancer, enhance digestive health, and are high in fiber, and vitamins K, A, and C.

 They also include choline, calcium, vitamin B6, and magnesium among different minerals.